1jonathang/Messenger/README.md

 + This app is mostly finished, with more ideas and better styling that I am intending to add in the coming future (dark mode, user profile pages, etc.)

+### Challenges
+There a multitude of challenges I've faced during the development of `Messenger`.
+I spent many hours debugging why the realtime functionality was not working correctly, reading lots of documentation from Redis, Pusher, date-fns,
+TailwindCSS.

+Additionally from learning many technical skills from this project, I also learned patience and that growth comes with time.
+Things like these take weeks and months to put into a finished product, and in my case it also takes lots of reading and looking through
+every letter of your code.

 ## Features
 `Messenger` contains many features that you would see in any modern day messaging app.